 Not sustainable.
 Not secure.

-The Local Food action group is an all-volunteer coalition of groups and individuals working to strengthen our LOCAL food system.
-This means promoting both the production, consumption, and food waste management of healthy locally-grown food while addressing any systemic barriers to full food security.
+The Jefferson County Local Food System Council (JCLFSC) is an action group of L2020.
+It is comprised of a panel of representatives from different facets of our local food system, meeting to identify systemic obstacles to expanding our local food supply and identifying ways to overcome those obstacles.
+This means promoting the production, consumption, and food waste management of healthy locally-grown food while addressing any systemic barriers to full food security.

 In its initial incarnation as the Food Resiliency Action Group, the primary emphasis was the instigation, promotion and support of a network of neighborhood-based community gardens.
 By June 2009, there were over 20 such gardens in various stages of development.
 Most of these gardens are planted and harvested collectively, as opposed to the more common P-Patch model, where people have their own individual plots.
 The concept of collaborative gardening has been extended to the creation of several food bank gardens as well — one of several efforts to support our local food banks, including volunteer gleaning projects that help to put to use unharvested food that would otherwise be wasted.
 In the educational arena, this action group has produced workshops on worm bin composting and on pressure canning, and provides information about gardening on this website (check out the pages on gardening resources or garden options).

 The success of these ventures to promote the growing of food eventually led to the concern that it could undermine our local farm industry by lowering demand for farm produce.
 At that point the group’s focus transitioned to the support of our local farms.
 The membership of the group expanded to include more farmers as well as some representatives from South County, and the name changed to Citizens for Local Food.